ajstarna/bitcoin/README.md

 This project is for me to understand the inner workings of the Bitcoin protocol and to continuing developing my Rust skills.
 Not sure how far I might get (I'm discovering how deep this goes hah)

-The project is a library, and there is a very minimal in progress client CLI that can be run with cargo run new, which will init a new chain and start mining.
+The project is a library, and there is a very minimal in progress client CLI that can be run with:
+    cargo run new [save_path], which will construct a new chain from scratch and save it to the optional save_path cargo run from from_path [save_path], which will load the chain from from_path and continue to add to it and save it to the optional save_path

 # Currently implemented:
 1. Transactions (Signing and verifying)